DarshanchGIT/Wizard-doc/README.md

 - Node.js 14.x or newer
 - PostgreSQL database (you can use Neon DB)
-- Environment variables for API keys (Clerk, ai, etc.)
+- Environment variables for API keys (Clerk, AI, etc.)